melahn/helm-chartmap/README.md

   -c  <chartname>  A name and version of a chart
   -f  <filename>  A location in the file system for a Helm Chart package (a tgz file) -u  <url>    A url for a Helm Chart
-  -d  <directoryname>  The file system location of HELM_HOME -o  <filename>  A name and version of the chart as an appr specification -e  <filename>  The location of an Environment Specification -g      Generate image from PlantUML file
+  -o  <filename>  A name and version of the chart as an appr specification -e  <filename>  The location of an Environment Specification -g      Generate image from PlantUML file